YanShynkevich/public/help/domains/chem/cheminformatics.md

 Perhaps, the most prolific application of cheminformatics is the search of new structures that could be considered as potential drugs.
 Here we describe Datagrok's support for virtual screening and special tools intended for this purpose.

-### Dataset curation<!--corr: curation?-->

-The methods described above<!--corr: examples, please--> assume that descriptors and graphs correspond to a real molecule.
-However, data-associated errors may lead to biases in descriptors, wrong interpretation of modeling outputs, and meaninglessness of the obtained results.
-The most sensitive cases are duplicated vectors in the training set, and errors derived from the incorrect structure representation.
-In order to avoid that, curation of chemical data is usually integrated into the analysis pipeline.
-To assure the quality of analysis and predictive models development, Datagrok provides the tools for chemical dataset curation.
-Curation tools include, but are not limited to:

-* kekulization
-* normalization
-* neutralization
-* tautomerization
-* selection of the main component

 See [Chemical dataset curation](chem-curate.md) for more details, and a demo with curation examples.